Planet of the Apes (comics): Malibu Publishing/Adventure Comics

-Between 1990–1993, Adventure Comics, a division of Malibu Publishing, produced more original storylines, set after the time of Caesar.
+Between 1990 and 1993, Adventure Comics, a division of Malibu Publishing, produced more original storylines, set after the time of Caesar.
 These included a 24-issue monthly title, a one-shot (Sins of the Father), a Planet of the Apes annual and five original mini-series: Urchak's Folly, Forbidden Zone, Ape City, Blood of the Apes and a crossover with Alien Nation called Ape Nation.
 Adventure also reprinted Marvel's adaptations of the first three films as well as a four-issue mini-series featuring installments from Marvel's Terror on the Planet of the Apes saga.

 Filipino parody

-In the 1990s, a Filipino parody adaptation called Planet op di Eyps was serialized in Pilipino FUNNY Komiks.
+Debuting in 1978, a long-running Filipino parody adaptation called Planet op di Eyps was serialized in Pilipino FUNNY Komiks.

 Dark Horse Comics

-The Dark Horse series was written by Ian Edginton and was a tie-in with Tim Burton's 2001 Apes film.
-Between 2001–2002, Dark Horse published a film adaptation, a mini-series, a brief ongoing run, a Toys R' Us minicomic and a three-part serial in Dark Horse Extra.
+American company Dark Horse published a series written by Ian Edginton, tie-in with Tim Burton's 2001 Apes film.
+Between 2001 and 2002, Dark Horse published a film adaptation, a mini-series, a brief ongoing run, a Toys R' Us minicomic and a three-part serial in Dark Horse Extra.